apache/samza/docs/learn/tutorials/versioned/hello-samza-high-level-zk.md

 To run your own application using zookeeper deployment model, you would need something similar to *WikipediaZkLocalApplication* class that initializes your application and uses the *LocalApplicationRunner* to run it.
 To learn more about the internals checkout [deployment-models](/startup/preview/) documentation and the [configurations](/learn/documentation/{{site.version}}/jobs/configuration-table.html) table.

 Getting back to our example, the application consumes a feed of real-time edits from Wikipedia, and produces them to a Kafka topic called "wikipedia-stats".
-Give the job a minute to startup, and then tail the Kafka topic
+Give the job a minute to startup, and then tail the Kafka topic.
+To do so, run the following command:

 {% highlight bash %}
-deploy/kafka/bin/kafka-console-consumer.sh  --zookeeper localhost:2181 --topic wikipedia-stats
+./deploy/kafka/bin/kafka-console-consumer.sh  --zookeeper localhost:2181 --topic wikipedia-stats
 {% endhighlight %}

-The messages in the stats topic should look like the sample below
+The messages in the stats topic should look like the sample below:

 {% highlight json %}
 {"is-talk":2,"bytes-added":5276,"edits":13,"unique-titles":13}